 Decorative sugar cookies make a festive addition to just about any party, but piping intricate details on royally iced cookies can prove to be quite time-consuming!
-If you want to pain-free, quick method for decorating sugar cookies, try painting them instead.
+If you want to pain-free, quick method for decorating Sugar Cookies with Royal Icing, try painting them instead.
 Painted Cookies are simple, easy, and the creative possibilities are endless!

 PAINTING COOKIES MAKES DECORATING SUGAR COOKIES EASY

 Let’s face it, royal icing isn’t necessarily the least complicated way to ice a cookie, but it is certainly one of the most beautiful ways to do it.
 By the time you’ve got your dough rolled out, cookies cut, baked in the oven, icing made, icing piped…icing dried…you very well may be ready for an end in sight, and Painted Cookies are the answer!